Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 **Q.2.a.** What is the experimental method used to get the structure of the protein?
 What is the listed resolution of the structure? (bullet points)

-**Q.2.b.** Add a screenshot of your GFP structure in PyMol with the chromophore highlighted in red.
+**Q.2.b.** Add a screenshot of your GFP structure in PyMol with the chromophore (part of a molecule responsible for its color) highlighted in red.

 To do so: